Why is Security Important for Your Business’s Website?

 We’ll use WordPress for example.

-WordPress is a CMS that requires periodic updates.
-WordPress CMS is built on PHP which also requires periodic updates.
-The structure of your WordPress site is built upon a “theme.”
-These themes (even if they are custom made) require periodic updates as well to ensure they run smoothly on the current versions of PHP and WordPress.
+WordPress is a CMS that requires periodical updates.
+WordPress CMS is built on PHP which also requires periodical updates.
+The structure of your WordPress site is built upon a “theme”.
+These themes (even if they are custom made) require periodical updates as well to ensure they run smoothly on the current versions of PHP and WordPress.

 This is just one example, but there are numerous different ways websites can be built and each one has their own set of updates that are needed in order to maintain security and performance.